ntaylor5/lab10-mgonzalez28/Answers.md

 1) Try using a `TreeMap` instead of a `HashMap`.
 Does this make any difference?
   - The tests take a longer time to complete with a `TreeMap` than with a `HashMap`.
 2) What happens if you invoke `countWords` multiple times for different String iterators?
-  - All the string iterators would be placed in the same map and list
+  - All the string iterators would be placed in the same map
 3) What crucial role does the Iterator abstraction play in making `WordCounter` testable?
   - The iterator allows for entries to be added to the map so that it's not empty, and thus non-testable.